๐Ÿ’ธPrinciples of Economics

 Information Asymmetry

-• One party knows more than the other—this imbalance undermines the efficiency of voluntary exchange because the uninformed party can't accurately assess value or risk
+Information asymmetry means one party in a transaction knows more than the other.
+This imbalance undermines the efficiency of voluntary exchange because the uninformed party can't accurately assess value or risk.

-• Market unraveling can result when high-quality sellers exit because buyers can't distinguish them from low-quality sellers—think used car markets or health insurance pools
+• Market unraveling can result when high-quality sellers exit because buyers can't tell them apart from low-quality sellers.
+Think of used car markets: if buyers assume every car might be a lemon, they'll only pay lemon prices, so owners of good cars stop selling.

 Moral Hazard

-Compare: Adverse Selection vs. Moral Hazard—both stem from information asymmetry, but adverse selection is a pre-transaction problem (who enters the market) while moral hazard is a post-transaction problem (how they behave after).
-The 2008 financial crisis involved both: banks took excessive risks (moral hazard) and bundled low-quality loans that buyers couldn't evaluate (adverse selection).
+Compare: Adverse Selection vs. Moral Hazard: both stem from information asymmetry, but adverse selection is a pre-transaction problem (who enters the market) while moral hazard is a post-transaction problem (how they behave after).
+The 2008 financial crisis involved both: banks took excessive risks knowing they'd be bailed out (moral hazard) and bundled low-quality loans that buyers couldn't properly evaluate (adverse selection).

 Failures from Market Structure